nchlswhttkr/website/content/blog/enjoying-music-albums-from-start-to-finish/index.md

 {{% youtube "iZs2sVlkiQc" %}}

 There's brief moments of joy you get when you listen to albums uninterrupted too, courtesy of a little musical device called a segue.
 I think it's captivating when one song flows into the next in an album.
-Take the closing final tracks in Gorillaz's _Demon Days_, "Don't Get Lost In Heaven" and "Demon Days", as an example.
+Take the closing tracks in Gorillaz's _Demon Days_, "Don't Get Lost In Heaven" and "Demon Days", as an example.
 Personally I consider them to be a single piece, given how they fade together.

 ## Perhaps it's not the style of today